-My dream job while I was in grad school was to work in hospitals.
+My dream job while I was in grad school was to do speech therapy in hospitals.
 It was why I studied speech pathology in the first place!
 There are many pros for doing speech therapy in hospitals and I will share them with you.
 Of course, there are some cons as well.

 Due to life changes and relocation, I no longer work in hospitals.
 Read below to learn about my experiences.